Afeez-AA/Afeez-AA/README.md

 <p  align="left">
 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-### :woman_technologist: About Him : He's a Dynamic and ambitious junior cloud/devops engineer.
+### :woman_technologist: About Him : He's a Dynamic and ambitious cloud/devops engineer.

 :telescope: He works as a Network Engineer and contributes to the design and management of the network infrastructure.